sarathchandra2812/chicago-taxi/README.md

 k = 2 provides a good balance between complexity and explanatory purposes

-##  Summary of Relevant Features
-The features below were generated:
-When extracting data from Big Query:
-- Transforming the pickup and drop off data time from UTC to Chicago local
-- Extracting the date, hour of the day, day of the week, month and year from the pickup datetime
+##  Feature Selection
+Based on the exploratory analysis, we identified the features that suggest correlations with the fare prices.
+The features include:
+- pickup_latitude
+- pickup_longitude
+- dropoff_latitude
+- dropoff_longitude
-- Calculating the duration of the trip using beginning and ending time
+- weekday (day of the week)
-- Marking trips that started or ended in an airport based on the community areas

-In Jupyter Notebook:
+- is_luxury(if the company tend to provide premium services)
-- Marking the service level, premium vs regular, of each driver based on the clustering results
+- k2(cluster of the driver based on the clustering results)
-- Marking the service level of the company based on the dollars per mile of the trips provided in the past

 # Modeling